PostHog/posthog.com/contents/docs/cdp/destinations/index.md

 - Enriching customer data in your CRM
 - Triggering automations

-PostHog enables you to send realtime data to dozens of tools.
+PostHog enables you to send realtime data to dozens of pre-configured destinations.
 Check out the Integrations tab and choose **destinations** to get moving.

 ![Destinations list in PostHog](https://res.cloudinary.com/dmukukwp6/image/upload/destinations_list_acc7e07ae7.png)